It's the question on every New Zealander's lips today.

-This temperature is one of the lowest ever recorded in New Zealand.
+This temperature is one of the lowest recorded in New Zealand.

-It was a bone-chilling couple of days during June with Pukaki nearly matching Omarama's -21C just the day before.
-Local Kirsty Williamson said: "It was really hard to keep the water running in the house ... the power's been a big issue", with last week's snow still frozen to the ground, she said in 2015.
+It was a bone-chilling couple of days when Pukaki nearly matched Omarama's -21C just the day before.
+Local Kirsty Williamson at the time said: "It was really hard to keep the water running in the house.
+Power's been a big issue."

 Fifth coldest temperature: -19.7C - Ophir, Central Otago, 1943